akennel/gatsby-blog/src/pages/added-photos-to-the-acute-care-flash-image-web-part/index.md

 <!-- end -->

-<div>Finally got images in the correct size from J.  I uploaded them  this morning, and everything looks good.</div>
+Finally got images in the correct size from J.  I uploaded them  this morning, and everything looks good.